Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 bankruptcy and was sold at auction to Charles Morgan in 1870.

-magnate operating primarily in the Gulf of Mexico and he was looking for ways to
+magnate operating in the Gulf of Mexico looking for ways to

-improve the movement of inland freight to and from Gulf ports.
-In 1871, Morgan
+improve the movement of inland freight to and from the Gulf ports served by his

 renamed the SA&MG to become the Gulf, Western Texas and Pacific (GWT&P)